stevedatadog/katacoda-scenarios/api-automation-iac/4-terraform/1-terraform.md

 `lab/terraform/datadog.tf`{{open}} creates a Datadog monitor and a dashboard for the application.

-These files could have been combined into a single file, or even broken down into even more files.
+These files could have been combined into a single file or even broken down into even more files.
 Terraform will slurp up all the `.tf` files in the current directory and figure out what to do.

 Take a look at `datadog.tf` in the IDE.
 This file defines two resources:
   - A `datadog_monitor` that watches `redis.cpu.sys`